 - Special General Meetings

 - The Board may, in extraordinary circumstances, call a Special General Meeting of the Membership, so long as the date of the proposed meeting is at least two months before the date of the Annual General Meeting.

-- The Membership may require the Board to schedule a Special General Meeting by submitting a petition to the Secretary signed by at least twenty percent (20%) of the membership, including verified electronic signatures.
+- The Membership may require the Board to schedule a Special General Meeting by submitting a petition to the Secretary signed by at least twenty percent (20%) of the Membership, including electronic signatures.

 - The Secretary shall inform all Members entitled to vote and all potential Members eligible for Membership of the location, date and time of all General Meetings of the Membership at least two (2) weeks in advance of the Meeting.
-By registering their intent with the Secretary, members may vote by proxy at the General Meeting.
+By registering their intent with the Secretary, Members may vote by proxy at General Meetings.